How to successfully complete application forms

 - Try to fill all the space provided for your answers - too much blank space makes an application look half-hearted (see box on right)

 - If you have the opposite problem - not enough space to say all that you need to - use a covering letter to highlight the most important points and to say more about them.
-It is usually OK to add an extra sheet if, for example, the form gives two centimetres of space for "A-levels or equivalent" and you have a BTEC or Baccalaureate which involved a wide range of subjects.

 A “please see my CV” in response to questions on the online application is a recurrent problem.